aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/email-conversion-eml-to-mht-aspose-email-java/_index.md

 ---
-title: "Converting EML to MHT/MHTML Using Aspose.Email for Java&#58; A Comprehensive Guide"
+title: "How to Use Aspose.Email for Java to Convert EML to MHT"
-description: "Learn how to convert EML files to MHT/MHTML using Aspose.Email for Java.
-Streamline your email handling and enhance data portability with this detailed guide."
+description: "Learn how to use Aspose.Email for Java to convert EML to MHT, including aspose license java setup, and streamline email handling with this step‑by‑step guide."
-date: "2025-05-29"
+date: "2026-01-19"
 weight: 1
 url: "/java/email-conversion-rendering/email-conversion-eml-to-mht-aspose-email-java/"
 keywords:
   - EML to MHT conversion
   - Aspose.Email for Java
   - email format conversion
 ---

 {{< blocks/products/pf/main-wrap-class >}}